Welcome!

 What's your cancellation policy?

-What else is going on in the Bay Area around the time of the festival?
+What other CI events are going on near the Bay Area around the time of the festival?

 Can I sell my wares at the festival?